shubham0704/tutor.ai/temp/ai_tutor/README.md

 # ai_tutor
-An AI tutor for strengthening your concepts
+Your study buddy .
+To help you master your concepts faster